 (a) Three years in the case of a felony; and

-Have you been charged with Sentence of Conditional Discharge?
+Are you Facing a Sentence of Conditional Discharge?

 Contact us today for a free consultation: (646) 742-9800